Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 For tumor-only samples, to reduce the number of reported somatic variants, `TNscope filtering (tumor_only)`_ and `TNhaplotyper filtering (tumor_only)`_ results are merged using the `bcftools` intersect functionality.
-Only those variants called by both callers are confidently reported as the final filtered list of variants (`SNV.somatic.{CASE_ID}.tnscope.all.filtered.pass.vcf.gz`)
+Only those variants called by both callers are confidently reported as the final filtered list of variants (`SNV.somatic.{CASE_ID}.tnscope.all.filtered.pass.vcf.gz`).
+This is the vcf file that is either uploaded to scout or delivered via caesar to the customer.

 **Target Genome Analysis with UMI's into account**